EladDuani/clipforge/README.md

 ## Platform Notes

-clipforge uses compiled native bindings (`_binding.so`) that link against `libavcodec` at build time.
-On Linux and Windows this resolves automatically.
-On macOS, especially Apple Silicon, additional steps may be required.
+clipforge ships pre-built wheels for common configurations.
+The native binding links against `libavcodec` at the path resolved during the wheel build.

 ### macOS Notes

-clipforge's native binding links against `libavcodec` at a path that reflects the standard Intel Homebrew prefix.
-On Apple Silicon Macs (M1/M2/M3), Homebrew installs to `/opt/homebrew/` instead of `/usr/local/`, which can cause the following error on import:
+On Apple Silicon (M1/M2/M3), some users encounter the following error on import after installation:

 ```
 ImportError: dlopen(.../_binding.cpython-311-darwin.so, 0x0002):